-- During or after you submit a complaint, you can also authorize specific AdWords accounts to use your trademark, including your own AdWords account or those of any partners or affiliates you may have.
+- During or after the complaint submission process, you can also authorize specific Google Ads accounts to use your trademark, including your own Google Ads account or those of any partners or affiliates you may have.

-- To authorize specific AdWords accounts to use your trademark, you will need the CID numbers for each individual account you want to authorize.
+- To authorize specific Google Ads accounts to use your trademark, you will need the CID numbers for each individual account you want to authorize.